 For decades, Sheppard Mullin has been a leader in the antitrust bar.
 Our practice encompasses mergers and structural issues, criminal grand jury proceedings, intellectual property issues, international antitrust enforcement, pricing practice, product distribution, joint ventures, class actions, among other areas.
-Our global competition resources include lawyers in California, Washington D.C., New York, Brussels, London, Seoul, Shanghai and Beijing.
+Our global competition resources include lawyers in California, Washington D.C., New York, Brussels, London, Seoul and Shanghai.
 We represent clients in a wide variety of industries, including electronics, healthcare, pharmaceuticals, financial services, aerospace, energy, technology, publishing, distribution, courier and food services.